Enterprise-CMCS/eAPD/README.md

 ```

 You should now be able to open the app at
 [http://localhost:8080](http://localhost:8080).
-You can log in with username
+You can login with any of
-`em@il.com` and password `password` to view a state account, complete with
+the accounts that you made above. em@il.com and reviewer have the role of state admin.
-a filled-in APD.
-There is also an admin account with username `admin` and
+The rest have roles that match their username.
+This is handled in the seed
-password `password`.
+and does not need to be set in Okta.

 See the
 [testing documentation](https://github.com/CMSgov/eAPD/wiki/Development-accessibility%2C-testing%2C-and-linting#testing)